Nora-Ballard/CrashControl/README.md

 CrashControl
 ============

 A quick module for setting Windows Crash Dump settings.
+To be followed by a DSC Resource that configures the same.

 Made possible and inspired by Bruce Mackenzie-Low's talk on Windows Debugging at Techmentor 2014.